gablemathias/dominos-cypress/README.md

 # Cypress QA - End-to-End Testing

-End-to-end test to request a pizza order on Pizza Hut
+End-to-end test to oder a pizza on Pizza Hut

 [Spec with the End-to-End Tests](https://github.com/gablemathias/pizzahut-cypress/blob/main/cypress/e2e/spec.cy.js)

-Summing up:
+Here's a summary of the process I automated:

 1. Access the website
-2. Click on a new order
+2. Click on "New Order"
-3. Accept the Cookies
+3. Accept the cookies
-4. Fill blank fields (Address and so on)
+4. Fill in blank fields (address, etc.)
 5. Select the pizza
+6. Modify the dough type
-6. Add to Cart
+7. Add to cart
-7. Reach Payment Page
-8. Check Cart
+8. Reach the payment page
+9. Check the cart